Monday, November 17, 2025

 The discussion also delves into the history of food shortages, emphasizing that what we eat is a global issue.
 It addresses legislative changes being made to promote healthier food options and explores the growing use of regenerative agricultural as a sustainable solution.
 The book emphasizes the advantages of a plant-based diet and introduces meat alternatives that are currently being used in other countries, like insects as a potential meat substitute.
 Real life suggestions are made for children to try out, including Meatless Mondays and gradually incorporating new vegetables into their meals.

-Overall, Eating to Save the Planet is an informative, and thought proving book about what we put onto our plate and how it impacts our environment.
+Overall, Eating to Save the Planet is an informative, and thought-provoking book about what we put onto our plate and how it impacts our environment.
 The full-color illustrations will enhance the appeal for younger readers, and I especially enjoyed the impactful graph showing the amount of water that is needed to produce a pound of various types of food.
 At the back of the book, readers will find a helpful list of sources, websites, and resources for transitioning to a plant-based diet, along with various stories of well-known individuals who have made the switch.
 This would make a lovely resource for a school or public library.

 I hope you'll check out all the other Marvelous Middle-Grade Monday posts at Greg Pattridge's blog HERE